 The Bonds do not represent or constitute a debt of the Treasurer, the Department, the State, or of any political subdivision thereof, nor a pledge of the faith and credit of the State, or any political subdivision thereof.
 The Holders and Book-Entry Interest Owners of the Bonds will not have the right to have excises or taxes levied by the General Assembly for the payment of the Bond Service Charges on the Bonds, and those Holders and Book-Entry Interest Owners will not have the right to have moneys raised by taxation by the State obligated or pledged for the payment of Bond Service Charges.
-The 1997 Project is not pledged or mortgaged as security for the Bonds and the Trustee will not have the right to take possession of or operate the 1997 Project upon default under or termination of the Certificate and Agreement.
+The Projects are not pledged or mortgaged as security for the Bonds and the Trustee will not have the right to take possession of or operate all or any portion of the Projects upon default under or termination of the Certificate and Agreement.